İrfan Saraloğlu

-İrfan Saraloğlu (born 16 September 1962, in Ardeşen-Rize) is a Turkish soccer coach and former player.
-He is currently an assistant coach at Galatasaray S.K.
+İrfan Saraloğlu (born 16 September 1962, in Ardeşen-Rize) is a Turkish soccer coach and former professional soccer player.
+He is currently an assistant manager at Galatasaray S.K.
+He played professionally for 14 years.

 Club career

 He played for Çaykur Rizespor, Sivasspor, Maltepespor, Erdemir Ereğlispor, Düzcespor, Siirtspor and Keşanspor.

 Coaching career

 He qualified his A category coaching licence in 1995.
-He is working for Fenerbahçe S.K. and Fenerbahçe Youth Academy Between 2004-2012.
+He has worked for Fenerbahçe S.K. and Fenerbahçe Youth Academy from 2004 until 2012.
 He also worked at West Ham United in 2000.

-Since 2012 he has been an assistant coach for Okan Buruk who currently manages Galatasaray.
+Since 2012 he is assisting coach for Okan Buruk, who currently manages Galatasaray.

+Personal life

+His son Utku Saraloğlu is a professional basketball player.